Fire Prevention Plans

 ‘WISH Guidance ‘Reducing Fire Risk at Waste Management Sites’ was updated in March 2017 by the Waste Industry Safety and Health (WISH) Forum, to provide site operators with the information and standards they need to reduce fire risk.
 The guidance aims to provide advice and standards for the waste and recycling sector on good and acceptable practice, enabling them to reduce the risk of fire on their sites.
 Organisations across the waste industry and beyond have participated in consultation on drafts of the guidance.

-However, on 29th July 2016 The Environment Agency issued its final Fire Prevention Plan following a previous consultation.
+The Environment Agency has published Fire Prevention Plan guidance along with a FPP template that can be followed.
 Recent experience dealing with Agency officers on this subject provides us with their position.
 “Should a site operator wish to deviate from the Fire Prevention Plan guidance, they may do.
 However, they would need to present a full technical argument for doing so”.
 In other words unless the site operator wishes to provide detailed calculations and scientific evidence, that they should not comply with the Agency guidance, then as a permit condition, they will have to follow the Agency guidance.

 What is required?